 Beacon of history welcomes visitors

+The lighthouse is 70-feet tall but once was 100-feet tall.
+The missing three levels held a fourth-floor landing, the watch room, and the lantern.
+Restoration of the original floors is underway.
 Volunteers have worked more than 100,000 hours restoring the lighthouse and surrounding buildings.
-The fuel oil house has been restored and a replica of the station’s shingled watch room has been completed.
-Other historic structures on the site have also been repaired.
+The fuel oil house has been restored and a replica of the station’s shingled watch room has been completed in addition to other historic structures.
 The Piedras Blancas Light Station Association gift shop is housed in what once was a strip of small offices.
-The next project slated to be done is to replicate the tower’s lantern room and although the Fresnel lens will not be moved back, this will have the lighthouse appearing exactly as it was when it was first built.

 – By Ruth Ann Angus